Family and carers support | Sarcoma UK

 Bereavement support payment

-Bereavement support payment (BSP) is a payment you can apply for if your partner has died.
+Bereavement Support Payment (BSP) is a payment you can apply for if your partner has died.
 It is not means-tested.
-It has recently replaced some other benefits:
+It has replaced some other benefits:

 You can also apply for BSP if you’re not working.